How Do I Manage Waste In Commercial Worm Farming?

 Understanding the Basics

-Before diving into specific strategies, it’s important to understand that the key to managing waste in commercial worm farming lies in maintaining the right balance of organic material, moisture, aeration, and worm population.
+Before looking at specific strategies, it’s important to understand that the key to managing waste in commercial worm farming lies in maintaining the right balance of organic material, moisture, aeration, and worm population.

 What Types of Waste Are Suitable?